stevenwright1/Documents/modern-best-practices-for-a-citrix-adc-implementation.md

 ### 6. Create and bind one SNIP to every VLAN, ensuring that each SNIP is in the subnet of the connected network.
 \
-Citrix ADC will typically initiate communication from a Subnet IP (usually called a SNIP) with limited exceptions.
+Citrix ADC will initiate communication from a Subnet IP (usually called a SNIP) with limited exceptions.

 You must create one Subnet IP/SNIP for every directly connected logical network.
 As you have already isolated each network using VLANs, you must bind each SNIP to its respective VLAN.
 Please take care to ensure that no VLANs are missing a SNIP.